saecki/crates.nvim/README.md

 ```

 ## TODO
-- [ ] semantic versioning and show update candidates
+- possibly port to teal?
-- [ ] completion source for nivm-cmp
+- completion source for nivm-cmp